Vitamin C is should be an integral part of our diet.

 The waste product of excess vitamin C in the body is oxalate.
 Typically it goes out of the body through urine.
 But there are instances when these oxalates bind with minerals to form crystals and may lead to kidney stones .

-Consuming too much vitamin C will increase the amount of oxalates our body produces.
-This will increase risk of stones forming inside our kidneys .
+Consuming too much vitamin C will increase the number of oxalates our body produces.
+This will increase the risk of stones forming inside our kidneys .

 One research revealed that adults who consume a 1,000mg vitamin C supplement twice a day for six days will increase their oxalate output by20%.